AyoubCoding21/vimrc/README.md

 **Ctrl + z :** Open Files that show dirs and files with their content.

+**Ctrl + TAB :** Moves down in the selection completion tab in coc.nvim

+**TAB :** Triggers HTML Emmet Expand Abreviation (When filetype is html) or autocomplete and scroll up in the selection completion tab (coc.nvim)

 # Commits, issues and infos

 Unfortunately, This script (exec.sh) has only Termux and Debian linux support, but you can copy .vimrc for other OSes.